 Following on from a very encouraging demonstration seen at Greenmount in the spring of 2016, a trial was set up to look at the use of extruded clay pellets (LECA) as a reusable substrate in tulip pin trays as an ebb and flood system.
 Two rounds were produced using this system and encouraging results were obtained where the water was drained away completely by using an ebb and flood drain plug.
-The plan is to undertake further trials in 2017 in an attempt to see if this can be scaled up to a viable and cost-effective solution.
+Further trials were the undertaken using LECA substrate during 2017 & 2018.

 Propagation in modules was also investigated using 4.5, 5.5 and 9 cm net hydroponic pots and 4 cm oasis blocks.
 None of these modules showed any advantage for the deep and shallow pool systems.
 Perhaps the most surprising result of the 2016 trials was the fact that high quality (and apparently self-supporting) stems of stocks were produced in a 9 cm net pot using what can only be described as a "Heath Robinson" ebb and flood system.
-This was a result that warrants further investigation in a commercial scale ebb and flood system.
+This was a result that warranted further investigation using commercial ebb and flood system.